docker-library/docs/buildpack-deps/README-short.txt

-A collection of common build dependencies, especially useful for installing arbitrary modules such as gems where build dependencies can't easily be determined beforehand.
+A collection of common build dependencies used for installing various modules, e.g., gems.